RANDSUM/randsum-ts/packages/root-rpg/README.md

 </div>

-A type-safe implementation of Root RPG dice rolling mechanics that supports:
+A small collection of utilities for [Root RPG](https://magpiegames.com/collections/root)!

-- 🎲 Standard Root RPG 2d6 rolls
+- 🎲 Standard Root RPG (2d6+N) rolls
 - 🎯 Automatic handling of modifiers
 - 🔒 Full TypeScript support
-- 🎮 Perfect for Root RPG compatible applications
-- 🪶 Tree-shakeable implementation
+- 🪶 smol (not larger than a wolf)

 ## Installation